andrew-johnson-4/andrew-johnson-4/README.md

       * center on (allocate-cons()) method
     * page table heads are static globals (how can this be declared in the stdlib modules?)
       * They aren't S-Expressions, so some basic notion of data-type is necessary?
+  * atom deduplication (this is a simple optimization)
   * relative imports during build
   * doby based build manager